 The state has the monopoly on the use of force throughout the country.
 Bhutan's ethnic diversity is not a cause of political mobilization.
 Political unrest can sometimes spill over from the Indian state of Assam, when insurgents flee over the border into Bhutan to escape the Indian military.
 Some banditry and kidnapping affecting Bhutanese citizens has occurred along the border with India.
 Responsibility for patrolling the border areas and forests rests with the Royal Bhutan Army, including the Royal Bodyguard of Bhutan and Royal Bhutan Police.
 The latter has posts nationwide.
 An estimated 1% of GDP is used for military expenditure.
 No rebel groups or criminal organizations operate in Bhutan.
 Relations with neighboring India are close and cooperative, including with the Indian military, which has a presence in Bhutan.
 Bhutan has no formal diplomatic ties with its northern neighbor, China, and there is still an unresolved border dispute between the two countries.
-Negotiations on the dispute have been conducted amicably since the 1980s, with the twenty-second round of border talks having taken place in July 2014.
+Negotiations on the dispute have been conducted amicably since 1984.
+The 24th round of border talks took place in August 2016 with the resolution of the dispute reportedly coming closer.

 The concept of Bhutan as a nation-state is widely accepted in the country among all its component ethnic groups.
 Before and since the expulsion or flight of thousands of ethnic-Nepali Lhotshampas, in the late 1980s and early 1990s, the government vigorously promoted the concept of the Bhutanese nation-state, such that it has acquired legitimacy among all groups.
+Yet, the state is not making honest efforts to integrate the 10,000 ethnic-Nepali Lhotshampas who remain in the country after the forced mass expulsion.

 Access to citizenship is determined by the 1985 Citizenship Act.
 The rules are strict.
-Persons whose parents are both Bhutanese qualify for citizenship as do those domiciled before 31 December 1958.
+Persons whose parents are both Bhutanese qualify for citizenship as do those domiciled before December 31, 1958.
 Otherwise applicants for citizenship should have at least 15 years (public servants) or 20 years (others) proof of residence and proficiency in the national language.
-Some external organizations have commented on the "very strict criteria" facing "ethnic-Nepali Bhutanese" when trying to obtain citizenship and security clearances.
-Failure to secure such clearances can limit access Question Score to employment, business ownership, education and international travel.
-The number of residents without such clearances is not disclosed by government.
+Some external organizations have commented on the "very strict criteria" facing "ethnic-Nepali Bhutanese" when trying to obtain

+Question Score